tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 2022-11-20 13:53:34+1000 [-] GameFactory starting on 8081
 2022-11-20 13:53:34+1000 [-] Starting factory <__main__.GameFactory object at 0x000002235959BC40>
 ```
-If you see an error here, I would double check all the files are copy and pasted exactly as how I presented them above.
-I would also double check you are in the `server` folder and ran the Virtual Environment properly.
+If you see an error here, I would double-check all the files are copy and pasted exactly as how I presented them above.
+I would also double-check you are in the `server` folder and ran the Virtual Environment properly.

 Now go back to Godot and click the **play button** at the top right.
 It will ask you to set a main scene, so just click **Select Current**.
-Your game window should pop up and you will be met with a blank grey screen if you got no errors.
-Now check the **Output** panel in the Godot editor again and you should see the following output
+Your game window should pop up, and you will be met with a blank grey screen if you got no errors.
+Now check the **Output** panel in the Godot editor again, and you should see the following output:
 ```
 Connected with protocol:
 Client connected to server!